Landfill Cell 3 Vertical Expansion

 • Phase I : Phase I accepted waste from 1953 to October 1993 and has a peak elevation of 50 feet (ft) above mean sea level (amsl).
 Phase I predates the Resource Conservation and Recovery Act (RCRA) Subtitle D (40 Code of Federal Regulations Section 258).
 Therefore, there is no liner system beneath the Phase I refuse as there was no requirement for one at the time it was constructed and began operation.

 • Phase II : Phase II is an active, lined area of the landfill that began accepting waste on October 9, 1993.
-Since commencing operations, Phase II was expanded horizontally into Cells 1 and 2 and vertically to its current permitted maximum elevation of 171.5 ft amsl.
-Phase II is projected to reach capacity in 2030.
+Since commencing operations, Phase II was expanded horizontally into Cells 1 and 2 and vertically to its current permitted maximum elevation of 120 ft amsl.
+The County is pursuing another vertical expansion of the Phase II area to a maximum elevation of 171.5 ft amsl with an anticipated permit approval in 2026.
+The vertical expansion to 171.5 ft amsl is anticipated to provide Kekaha Landfill with waste disposal capacity through 2030.

 Proposed Cell 3 Vertical Expansion